October 14 marked one full year since the launch of STEP’s Substitute Aide Pool Program (SAPP) and what a year it’s been!

-Through partnership with our Lycoming County ECE Providers, SAPP helps Early Care & Education programs stay open by connecting trained substitutes to classrooms through an easy-to-use app.
+Through partnership with our Lycoming County Early Care & Education (ECE) Providers, SAPP helps ECE programs stay open by connecting trained substitutes to classrooms through an easy-to-use app.
 The result?
 Supported providers, less burnout, and consistent care for children and families.

 In just twelve months, we have seen outstanding results: